 Got a Fifth Wheel?
 Get yourself a king pin lock.
 This will prevent anyone from hitching up your RV and driving away.
 Like the hitch lock/coupler lock for travel trailers, the king pin lock is also inexpensive and easy to install.
 It can also be used while your fifth wheel is in storage or while you are RV camping.

 Motorhomes can be secured as you would any other motor vehicle – install a club or similar device to make the steering wheel unusable and you can install a vehicle alarm.
 Both of these items are relatively inexpensive and easy to install.
-And if they keep a thief at bay, then will save you a whole lotta money and stress.
+And if they keep a thief at bay, then will save you a lot of money and stress.

 Best Ways to Prevent Breaking and Entering